xerocross/we-assert-proof/README.md

-# We Assert (2018)
+# We-Assert

-A utility for use in internally verifying statements inside scripts at runtime.
+We-Assert is an assert utility for use in internally verifying statements inside scripts at runtime.
 One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected.

-This package is environment agnostic.

-This project is from 2018-2019 and it **has not been maintained**.
-I'm writing now in June 2023, and I like the idea of this project, but I have found that I cannot add it as a dependency on modern projects because of peer dependency mismatch.
-I have not decided whether I will update this package.
+We-Assert depends on Vulcan Version 0.4.0 (https://github.com/RyanMarcus/vulcan), which is old but appears to be stable.
+Aside from that dependency, it is a one-man project written and maintained by Adam Cross.
+If I say "we", really I'm just referring to myself.

+This project was stale for a long while, but as of June 2023 I have updated it to Version 3, and it is up-to-code.
+I plan to use it in some of my other projects, so it is likely that I will maintain it better now.

 ## development and deployment

-As of Version 3, we are now using npm to build this project, so to install simply execute `npm install`.
+As of Version 3, we are now using npm to build this project (not yarn, which we used in V2), so to install execute `npm install`.

 We-Assert is written in TypeScript.
-The package includes test suites and scripts for running them.
-Use `npm test` to run the test suite, which is written using
+The package includes a test suite and a script for running it.
+Use `npm test` to run the test suite, which is written using Jest.

-Jest.
+## copyleft license

+Note the restrictive copyleft license.
+That was not my decision.
+I prefer to use the MIT license, but because Vulcan uses the highly restrictive GNU AFFERO GENERAL PUBLIC LICENSE, and because Vulcan is bundled with We-Assert, I was required to use a compatible license, so I used the same one.

 ## usage